roundhouse/FormBuilder-2-Craft-CMS/README.md

 # File Uploads

 Create an Asset field and add it to your form.
 You need to select **Has File Uploads** box when creating your form to make sure files get submitted.
+If you have Email Notifications turned on, file uploads will be attached to the email.

 ***